Chymyst/chymyst-core/docs/chymyst-actor.md

 If messages are present in `c1` but not in `c2` or `c3`, no computations will be started until some process emits messages to either `c2` or `c3`.
 Each of the two chemical actors can start only if it can consume one message from `c1` and one message from another mailbox.

-If there is exactly one message in each of the three mailboxes `c1`, `c2`, `c3`, any one of the two chemical actors will start.
+If there is exactly one message in each of the three mailboxes `c1`, `c2`, `c3`, then any one of the two chemical actors might start.
-It is a non-deterministic choice of which one will actually start.
+The runtime engine must make a non-deterministic choice to start one of them.
-Suppose, for instance, that the second chemical actor starts; it will then consume one message from `c1` and one from `c3`.
+Suppose, for instance, that the second chemical actor starts; it will then atomically consume two messages -- one message from `c1` and one from `c3`.
 Since consuming the only message from `c1` will make the mailbox `c1` empty, the first chemical actor will not be able to start.

-Messages that carry data are now completely decoupled from computations that consume the data.
-All computations start concurrently whenever their input messages become available.
-The runtime engine needs to resolve message contention by making a non-deterministic choice of the messages that will be actually consumed.
+In this way, the program expresses the contention of several processes on a shared resource.

 This concludes the second and final step towards the chemical machine paradigm where "chemical actors" are called **reactions**, "messages" are **molecules**, and "mailbox references" are **molecule emitters**.